MobyGamer/total-dos-launcher/readme.rst

 It can do this with a few hundred programs, or thousands, or *tens of thousands*.
 Your only limitation is how much storage space you have on your target DOS system.

-The TDL is currently in developer and not quite ready for prime time; this paragraph will be removed when it is.
+The TDL is currently in development and not quite ready for prime time; this paragraph will be removed when it is.
 If you are testing TDL for the purpose of providing feedback, please consult "readme_a.txt" for instructions.
 Also, feel free to `contribute an issue via the github project. <https://github.com/MobyGamer/total-dos-launcher/issues>`_

 Using TDL